anuragshendure2212/Food-Delivery-Website/README.md

 # Food-Delivery-Website
-This web page diplays the basic front end of a food delivery website
+This web page displays the basic front end of a food delivery website